After the OAM domain is set up you can publish operator and WebLogic Server logs into Elasticsearch and interact with them in Kibana.

 accessdomain-domain-pv 10Gi RWX Retain Bound oamns/accessdomain-domain-pvc accessdomain-domain-storage-class 23h

-Make note of the CLAIM value, for example in this case accessdomain-domain-pvc
+Make note of the CLAIM value, for example in this case accessdomain-domain-pvc.

-file to the $WORKDIR/kubernetes/elasticsearch-and-kibana
+Copy the elk.crt file to the $WORKDIR/kubernetes/elasticsearch-and-kibana directory.

-directory and run the following:
+Navigate to the $WORKDIR/kubernetes/elasticsearch-and-kibana directory and run the following:

 kubectl create configmap elk-cert --from-file=elk.crt -n <namespace>